Blackjacx/Assist/README.md

 ## License

-Source is available under the MIT license.
+ASC is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.